alexsave/sleepyheads/README.md

 A thing to note is that react-native-health didn't have all the functionality I needed it to have when I started working on this.
 As such, I have manually added changes from https://github.com/agencyenterprise/react-native-health/pull/247/.
 Might as well fork at this point.
+Run this to copy the manual changes

+`cp RCTAppleHealthKit+Queries.m node_modules/react-native-health/RCTAppleHealthKit/`

 Theme color: #2F097E or even #300880